aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

   - `endpoint`: Optional.
 The endpoint for S3-compatible services if not using AWS S3 directly
   - `indices`: Optional.
 Comma-separated list of index patterns to restore specific indices.
-If no patterns are provided, all indices are restored by default
+If no patterns are provided, all indices are restored by default.
+Exclude the `.opendistro_security` index pattern from your snapshot restore process

 - **Google Cloud Storage (GCS)**